 If growing calla lillies in the ground, improve soil by adding plenty of well-rotted compost or a proprietary soil conditioner.
 Space plants 30-45 cm apart.

-How to care for calla lily
+How to care for calla lily (Zantedeschia)

 Regular watering is important to maintain the handsome lush growth of calla lilies.
 Ideally, keep compost moist but take care not to over-water either.
 Once flowering shoots of calla lily appear, feed every three to four weeks with a liquid fertilizer high in potash, such as liquid tomato fertilizer.
 Regularly remove dead and faded flower stems and leaves.